Tax Enforcement - Delinquent Tax Collections

 All taxes are considered delinquent the day following the tax due date.
 Tax due dates can be found on the County tax calendar.

-• A 10% penalty is applied the day following the tax due date on any unpaid tax balance.
+- A 10% penalty on any unpaid tax balance is applied the day following the tax due date.

-• Interest will accrue beginning on the first day of each month following the month in which taxes are due at a rate of 10% per annum.
+- Interest will start accumulating on the first day of each month after the month in which taxes are due, at a rate of 10% per annum, until the account is paid in full.

-• Delinquent Notices are mailed approximately two weeks after the original due date to real estate and personal property owners.
+- Delinquent Notices are mailed to real estate and personal property owners approximately two weeks after the original due date.
 This notifies the owner of a date when, if not paid, DMV registration withholding (DMV Stop), Debt Set-Off, and fees for collection and actions will be applied.

-• A $30 collection/administration fee, and $25 DMV Stop fee, in addition to the 10% penalty and monthly interest, are added to accounts not paid in full by the given due date on the Delinquent Notice.
+A $30 collection/administration fee, and $25 DMV Stop fee is added to accounts not paid in full by the given due date on the Delinquent Notice.

 VEHICLE REGISTRATION WITHHOLDING (DMV STOP)